Protecting You After Your Employment Has Been Terminated

-Federal and state law prohibit employers from discriminatorily selecting employees for layoff on a variety of bases, including race, gender, disability, color, national origin, religion, pregnancy or in retaliation for opposing such discrimination or participating in a discrimination proceeding.
-An employee who believes he or she was selected for lay off on an unlawful, discriminatory or retaliatory basis may bring a claim under state and/or federal law in a variety agencies and courts.
-For more information, go to: http://www.eeoc.gov or http://www.crc.ohio.gov.
+Federal and state law prohibits employers from discriminatorily selecting employees for layoff on a variety of bases, including race, gender, disability, color, national origin, religion, pregnancy or in retaliation for opposing such discrimination or participating in a discrimination proceeding.
+An employee who believes he or she was selected for lay off on an unlawful, discriminatory or retaliatory basis may bring a claim under state and/or federal law in a variety of agencies and courts.
+For more information, go to http://www.eeoc.gov.

-Separation and/or severance agreements sometimes provide that the laid off employee will not seek employment with the employer in the future or seek to characterize the separation as a resignation or termination for cause.
+Separation and/or severance agreements sometimes provide that the laid-off employee will not seek employment with the employer in the future or seek to characterize the separation as resignation or termination for cause.
 These provisions can have an impact on your ability to apply for jobs with your former employer, your right to unemployment benefits and your ability to use your former employer as a reference.
-Thus, it is important to have a lawyer review an severance agreement or release before signing it.
+Thus, it is important to have a lawyer review a severance agreement or release before signing it.

 State laws vary but typically require an employer to pay an employee his or her final paycheck within a limited time after termination – usually no more than 30 days and in some states, even less.
 In Ohio, it’s 15 days from the last date worked, or the date of the next regularly scheduled pay date, whichever is earlier.
 Additional disputes sometimes arise about payment for overtime, commissions, expense reimbursements, unused vacation or sick pay and disputed deductions from final paychecks.
 Employee rights in some cases depend upon the employer’s written policies, practices and/or individual arrangements or understandings with employees.

-Under the federal Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1986, laid off employees are often entitled to continue their or their dependents’ health insurance coverage under a former employer’s group plan for 18 months (or longer in certain qualifying circumstances).
+Under the federal Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1986, laid-off employees are often entitled to continue their or their dependents’ health insurance coverage under a former employer’s group plan for 18 months (or longer in certain qualifying circumstances).
 The former employee or his/her dependents who elect to continue coverage may be required to pay up to 102% of the total premium.
 Important timelines apply to the election of COBRA coverage.
-Generally speaking an employee and his/her dependents have 60 days from the later of the loss of coverage or the notice of COBRA rights.
-For detailed information about COBRA rights go to the Department of Labor’s page at: http://www.dol.gov/ebsa/faqs/faq-consumer-cobra.html.
+Generally speaking, an employee and his/her dependents have 60 days from the later of the loss of coverage or the notice of COBRA rights.
+For detailed information about COBRA rights, go to the Department of Labor’s page on COBRA.

 It is important to determine how your pension or 401(k) rights may be affected by a layoff.
 These plans vary widely and are governed by a “plan document” that sets out the terms of the plan.
 Employees are entitled to a “summary plan description” providing basic terms of the plan.
 Pensions may also be affected by the bankruptcy of the employer.
-For more information about your rights in such an event, go to: http://www.dol.gov/dol/topic/heath-plans/cobra.html.
+Read more about your rights in such an event.

 The federal Worker Adjustment and Retraining Notification Act requires many larger employers (i.e., those with more than 100 employees) to provide 60 days prior notice of a mass layoff or plant closing.
 There are several exceptions to this requirement, and whether a layoff constitutes a “mass layoff” or “plant closing” within the meaning of the WARN Act can be disputed.
-However, if an employer fails to comply with the WARN Act’s notification requirements, it can be required to compensate affected workers with up to 60 days wages and benefits.
-For more information about the WARN Act and its requirements, go to: http://www.dol.gov/compliance/laws/comp-warn.htm.
+However, if an employer fails to comply with the WARN Act’s notification requirements, it can be required to compensate affected workers with up to 60 days of wages and benefits.
+Read more about the WARN Act and its requirements.